AlexKenfelt/AlexKenfelt/README.md

 I love finding out how things work from A to B whether it is the body, mind or technology.
 I look for being a part of projects that can have an influence in everyday life.
-Creating something and see it through is really cool.
+Creating something and seeing it through is really cool.